BolinLai/GLC/README.md

 This is the official codes for the paper "In the Eye of Transformer: Global-Local Correlation for Egocentric Gaze Estimation". ([Project Page](https://bolinlai.github.io/GLC-EgoGazeEst/) | [paper](https://bmvc2022.mpi-inf.mpg.de/0227.pdf))

+**[Update]** This work is also accepted by IJCV.
+We'll update the paper link once it's officially published.

 ![image](demo/demo1.gif)
 ![image](demo/demo2.gif)